 The burial legend

 This actually seems to be a modification of the Jesus-myth theory, though I've also seen it proposed surprisingly by some pretty reputable names in the field.
 The Jesus-myth is actually a 19th century theory that has since been put to rest by reputable scholars and modern archeology, thus modifications of the theory to fit modern conclusions were necessary to make the theory more viable.
 So instead of the whole Christian fabric dismissed as mythology as it once was in the 19th century, the argument has shifted to a mixture of history and mythology, thus select threads of the fabric can be dismissed as myth instead of the whole fabric itself.
 To some, Jesus' tomb burial has remarkably become just one of those threads.
-The tomb legend theory is an attempt to get passed some of the problems that work against critical theories used to explain the formation of Christianity outside of the supernatural by proposing that the empty tomb itself was a legend invented by the church at least 30 years after Jesus' execution.
-Since the New Testament epistles (most of which were written in the 40-60s CE, supposedly preceding the gospels) oddly do not mention the empty tomb even though the resurrection is exhaustively expressed in those works from a theological perspective, the critics argue that this supposes Jesus' body was either discarded by the Romans themselves, or no one knew for sure where Jesus was actually buried at first or even cared at the time, hence the empty tomb served as a legend to fill in the historical void left out of the epistles that completed the Christian tradition at the time the gospels were conceived (70-100 CE).
-To put it more simply, the tomb story was invented later because the gospel narratives required such a fiction to make the literary traditional story about Jesus and his bodily resurrection complete.
+The tomb legend theory is an attempt to get passed some of the problems that work against critical theories (i.e. mass hallucinations of Jesus alive) used to explain the formation of Christianity outside of the supernatural by proposing that the empty tomb itself was a legend invented by the church at least 30 years after Jesus' execution.
+Since the New Testament epistles (most of which were written in the 40-60s CE, supposedly preceding the gospels) oddly do not mention anything specific about an empty tomb even though the resurrection of Christ itself is exhaustively expressed in those works from a theological perspective, the critics argue that this implies Jesus' body was either discarded by the Romans themselves, or no one knew for sure where Jesus was actually buried at first or even cared at the time since most of the later literary works (the epistles) are more concerned about the theology aspect of Christ and his resurrection.
+Hence, the empty tomb served as a legend to fill in the historical void left out of the epistles that completed the Christian tradition at the time the gospels were conceived (i.e. 70-100 CE).
+To put it more simply, the tomb story was invented later because the gospel narratives, the supposed later literary works, required such a fiction to make the traditional story about Jesus and his bodily resurrection more historically authentic and complete.

 We could easily suppose that a physical tomb burial would have been contrary to these unorthodox views, making conflicting accounts of what happened to Jesus' body a literary inevitability particularly if a tomb burial had even a hint of implausibility about it or an element of fiction surrounding it.
 To the contrary, the later apocryphal works either built off the tomb burial tradition, such as The Gospel of Peter, or don't mention it because their narration either excludes the Passion altogether or has little to no narration within the work, such as the Gospel of Thomas.
 Even the Gospel of Bartholomew, which is rife with Docetism -- claiming Jesus actually vanishes from the cross and descends into hell -- mentions Jesus' tomb burial.
 These works were rejected by the church, thus apocrypha as opposed to canon because they reflected elements of unorthodox views with other aspects of the Jesus-traditions.
 Yet strangely, none of these works conflict with a tomb burial in spite of the fact such a burial worked against their favor because this was self-evident that Jesus' corpse had a fleshly makeup that required burial after death.